Using Regular Expressions (RegEx) and GROK

 Regular Expression Builder

-Log Parser Lizard has built in feature to help you building your regular expressions.
+Log Parser Lizard has a built-in feature to help you build your regular expressions.
 Enter a sample record from your log and write and test the pattern.
 Use RegEx groups to set log fields.
-Also when you use GROK, you can set group name after and field type (see comments and example below).
-There are also many "favorite patterns", GROK aliases and other options when you click on Show Builder button (read the options and explore).
+Also when you use GROK, you can set the group name after and field type (see comments and example below).
+There are also many "favorite patterns", GROK aliases, and other options when you click on the Show Builder button (read the options and explore).
 You can change these or add your own in a text editor.
 Here is a screenshot of RegEx Builder:

 Parsing tricky log?
-Send us a few lines of raw data on support@lizard-labs.com and we will reply with a Log Parser Lizard regular expression in a few working days.
+Send us a few lines of raw data at support@lizard-labs.com and we will reply with a Log Parser Lizard regular expression in a few working days.